BartoszMiller/spring-cloud-config/README.md

 # spring-cloud-config
-Simple example with Spring Cloud Config and Spring Boot
+Simple example with Spring Cloud Config and Spring Boot backed by properties in https://github.com/BartoszMiller/spring-cloud-config-repo

 ##### Server is secured with BASIC authenticaton provided by Spring Security:
 username: *user*